sam-atkins/slowking/README.md

 - All docs uploaded (a check to see if all docs are uploaded)
 - Create benchmark report (simply log or if time create a csv, maybe take the code from Geo?)

+### Domain Models

+- Benchmark
+  - includes reference to a benchmark-instance
+  - includes reference to documents to upload and measure upload latency

 ### Database Tables

 - benchmark